vilsbole/merkle-tree/CASE_STUDY.md

    ```

 2. What is your strategy to update rankings in real time?

+   Since:

-   Since a PlayerCard score is composed real life stats \* bonus; and a Team ranking is the sum of it's members scores; a potentiel strategy to provide real time rankings would be to calculate each teams ranking on the fly.
+   - a player card score is the product of it's real life stats and a bonus coefficient.
+   - a team ranking is the sum of the player cards scores.

+   A potentiel strategy to provide real time rankings would be to calculate each teams ranking on the fly.

-   At the start of each tournament we would provide a service for each league (20 services) which would fetch and store (in memory) a dictionary of containing the ranking and player cards for each team partcipating in the league (1000 per league) as well as a dictionary of the bonus coefficients and latest stat for each player card participating in the league (5 \* 1000).
+   At the start of each tournament we would provide a service for each league (20 services) which would fetch and store in memory a dictionary containing the ranking and player cards for each team partcipating in the league (1000 per league), as well as a dictionary of the bonus coefficients and latest stat for each player card participating in the league (5 \* 1000).

    The service would then be responsable for: